aurorax-space/docs/docs/about_the_data/instruments/ground.md

+# Ground-based Instruments

+The only ground-based instrument currently in AuroraX are All Sky Imagers (ASIs).
+More will follow as we evolve the system.

-# All Sky Imagers
+## All Sky Imagers

-All Sky Imagers, or ASIs in short form, are cameras that collect images of auroral phenomenon using a wide-angle fisheye lens.
-The "all sky" aspect is what differentiates them from other types of data since they capture horizon-to-horizon images.
+All Sky Imagers are cameras that collect images of auroral phenomenon using a wide-angle fisheye lens.
+The "all sky" aspect is what differentiates them from other types of auroral data since they capture horizon-to-horizon images.

-## Examples of Data
+### Examples of data

-Below are some examples of data.

 <figure>
   <img src="/img/example_asi_data_1.jpg" />